Jamesits/wp-keybase-verification/readme.txt

 This plugin enables you to verify your site through <a href="https://keybase.io">keybase.io</a>.
 Notice: Only works while WordPress is installed to root directory, otherwise you need to set up your server to let WordPress handle `your.domain/keybase.txt`.

+ * Download from WordPress Plugin Directory: <a href="https://wordpress.org/plugins/wp-keybase-verification/">https://wordpress.org/plugins/wp-keybase-verification/</a>
-WordPress Plugin Directory SVN repository: <a href="https://plugins.svn.wordpress.org/wp-keybase-verification/">https://plugins.svn.wordpress.org/wp-keybase-verification/</a>
+ * WordPress Plugin Directory SVN repository: <a href="https://plugins.svn.wordpress.org/wp-keybase-verification/">https://plugins.svn.wordpress.org/wp-keybase-verification/</a><b>
-Github repository: <a href="https://github.com/Jamesits/wp-keybase-verification">https://github.com/Jamesits/wp-keybase-verification</a>
+ * Github repository: <a href="https://github.com/Jamesits/wp-keybase-verification">https://github.com/Jamesits/wp-keybase-verification</a>

 Disclaimer: This plugin and it's developer has no affect with Keybase.io itself.